ai-tech-karthik/banking-data-pipeline/docs/guides/databricks-setup.md

 # Databricks Setup Guide

-This guide walks you through setting up Databricks integration for the LendingClub Pipeline.
+This guide walks you through setting up Databricks integration for the Banking Pipeline.

 ## Prerequisites